qinghao1/gta-autobet/README.md

 ![Minigame Start Screen](images/start_screen.png "Start Screen")

 Then, press **F8** to start the program.
 Leave the game running in the foreground.
 You can check your earnings in the terminal output.

+You can press **F8** again to stop the program.
+However if the Python main thread is running, it won't stop immediately.
+You can simply press Ctrl+C in the terminal to stop it.

 ## Note